-Since biosciences and data analytics are the way forward, it’s little wonder that health informatics features so prominently in graduate level studies at Dartmouth College and University of New Hampshire.
+Health informatics is featured in graduate level studies at Dartmouth College and University of New Hampshire (UNH).
 For those outside the health field, Southern New Hampshire University maintains its business school roots, and UNH, as the state’s flagship public university, maintains a diverse set of programs and research interests.

-- The founder of UNH’s analytics and data science programs pulls double duty as a faculty member with the multidisciplinary UNH Connectivity Research Center, which develops cutting-edge communications technology.
+The UNH Connectivity Research Center develops cutting-edge communications technology.
 Its first major project is the Smart Cities Initiative; one of the initiative’s primary goals is using transportation data to predict traffic and pedestrian patterns, helping people move about cities more efficiently.

-- UNH conducts some bioinformatics work, but Dartmouth College has a whole Department of Biomedical Data Science, complete with a whopping eight laboratories, including the Microbiome Mediation Modeling Lab, the Social Computing & Health Informatics Lab, and the Statistical Genetics Laboratory.
-The researchers within these labs have links to a dozen Dartmouth-based centers and institutes, including the Bioinformatics Service Center, which runs clinical trails and maintains research databases on a number of diseases, and the Informatics Collaboratory for Design, Development and Dissemination (ic3d), a team of data scientists that consults on academic research across Dartmouth’s health sciences ecosystem.
+UNH conducts some bioinformatics work, but Dartmouth College has a whole Department of Biomedical Data Science, complete with several laboratories, including the Microbiome Mediation Modeling Lab, the Social Computing & Health Informatics Lab, and the Statistical Genetics Laboratory.
+The researchers within these labs have links to many Dartmouth-based centers and institutes, including the Bioinformatics Service Center, which runs clinical trials and maintains research databases on a number of diseases, and the Biomedical Data Science (BMDS) Research Software, a team of data scientists that consults on academic research across Dartmouth’s health sciences ecosystem.

 Online Data Science Programs in New Hampshire

-Southern New Hampshire University (SNHU) is the state’s biggest player in online education.
-Although it’s private, it manages to compete on cost with publicly funded University of New Hampshire, which runs an online certificate program.
+Southern New Hampshire University (SNHU) is a player in New Hampshire online education.
+There is also a publicly funded University of New Hampshire, which runs an online certificate program.
 Students looking for a data science degree with a healthcare focus can turn to a third institution, New England College.